ApiLogicServer/Docs/docs/Troubleshooting.md

 Project Creation involves 2 steps that can cause errors, described in the following sub-sections.

 ## Database failed to open
 The `db_url` argument is a [SQLAlchemy database uri](https://docs.sqlalchemy.org/en/14/core/engines.html).
-Please find several examples we use in our [testing](../Database-Connectivity).
+For several examples we use in our testing, [click here](../Database-Connectivity).

 ### Check Connectivity using SQL Tools
 A typical cause is lack of connectivity to the database.
 Use your local database tools to verify connectivity from your machine to the database.